Bates Style Guidelines

 periods: Just one space, not two, after a sentence-ending period.
 Word-processing and layout software provide the appropriate spacing.

-professor: Try to use when referring to a full professor, or a group of faculty members, otherwise use assistant professor, instructor, etc.:
+professor: Appropriate to use when referencing a group of faculty members; otherwise use the specific rank of assistant professor, lecturer.

 • correct: At Bates, students work with professors.